najeebullahii/Strategic-Oracle__Causal-AI-Decision-Engine/README.md

 **Bias Discovery** — visual breakdown of where the 2.33% bias comes from and why demographic confounders inflate the raw difference.

-**What-If Simulator** — input campaign size, revenue per subscription, and call costs to get a live Proceed/Hold recommendation based on the true causal economics.
-Includes a profit projection chart across campaign scales.
+**What-If Simulator** — adjust target customer volume, revenue per subscription, and call costs for both contact methods.
+The engine calculates both scenarios side by side and outputs a live Proceed or Hold recommendation based on whether the causal strategy generates net profit above the baseline.

 **Validation Tests** — detailed results from all four refutation tests with p-values, ATE shifts, and explanations of what each test proves.